Royal Lao Police: Airport Security Police

 The Airport Security Police (French: Police de sécurité de l'aéroport – PSA) was encharged of providing general security and aviation security duties at the Wattay International Airport near Vientiane.

 Immigration Service

 The Immigration Police Service (French: Service d'immigration) was responsible for enforcement of the Laotian Immigration Law, for processing all entries and exits, investigation of all violations of immigration laws and regulations, investigation of applicants for visas, stay permits and passports, and the issuance of travel documents and visas.

 Customs Service

-The Customs Service (French: Service des douanes) was set up in the mid-1950s to enforce border control and supervise the flux of personnel and goods on the nation's main riverine ports, airports, and at the border crossings with neighboring Thailand, Burma, China, Cambodia and Vietnam.
+The Customs Service (French: Service des douanes & regies) was set up in the mid-1950s to enforce border control and supervise the flux of personnel and goods on the nation's main riverine ports, airports, and at the border crossings with neighboring Thailand, Burma, China, Cambodia and Vietnam.

 Crime Suppression Division

 The Crime Suppression Division (French: Division de la Répression de la Criminalité – DRC) was a specialized unit of the PRL, responsible for conducting most of the technical investigations of criminal offenses throughout Laos; these included public disorders (demonstrations, strikes and riots), sabotage, counterfeiting, fraud, illegal gambling operations, and narcotics trafficking.